wmac001/arc-overhang-orcaslicer-integration/README.md

 The warping of <2mm is in my opinion acceptable, as we talk about a very large surface and it is only occuring at the very edge.

 ## 6. Suggested Print Settings
-Some PrusaSlicer PrintSettings will be checked and warned if "wrong".
+Some OrcaSlicer PrintSettings will be checked and warned if "wrong".

 ### Important Settings in the Script are: